CloudBoltSoftware/onefuse_backups/README.md

 ## Setup/Pre-Requisites
+1. Install the [OneFuse Python Module](https://docs.cloudbolt.io/articles/onefuse-latest/python-module-getting-started/a/h2__93825394) on the OneFuse appliance.
-1. Copy the policy_backups.py script to /var/opt/cloudbolt/proserv/onefuse_backups/
+2. Copy the policy_backups.py script to /var/opt/cloudbolt/proserv/onefuse_backups/
    on the OneFuse appliance.
-If the onefuse_backups directory doesn't exist, you can create it.
+You will need to create the onefuse_backups directory.
-2. Create a Connection Info for onefuse.
+3. Create a Connection Info for onefuse.
 This must be labelled as 'onefuse', and named 'onefuse'.
     - To do this manually from shell plus ssh in to the OneFuse appliance and then:
         ```